-A credit card is a great travel extra and the perfect way to earn some points while travelling if you are smart about when (cash back offers, lounge access, small shop deals, bonus points) and where to use them.
+A credit card is a great trip extra and the perfect way to earn some points while travelling if you are smart about when (cashback offers, lounge access, small shop deals, bonus points) and where to use them.
 Don’t use a credit card for holiday spending if you wouldn’t use it for spending at home.
-There is nothing that will bring on the post holiday blues and a great deal of stress more than a huge credit card bill after you return from your holiday (and with exchange rates and surcharges everything you bought may just be cheaper at home).
+There is nothing that will bring on the post-holiday blues and a great deal of stress more than a huge credit card bill after you return from your holiday (and with exchange rates and surcharges everything you bought may just be cheaper at home).

-For regular everyday transactions we use like the Qantas Cash Card and the 28 Degrees MasterCard while travelling.
+For regular everyday transactions, we use the Qantas Cash Card and the 28 Degrees MasterCard while travelling.
 That way we aren’t bleeding money on international transaction fees and we know we are spending money that is already ours.

 App Track Your Spending

 Using a receipt app or simply photographing your receipts and saving them in an expenses folder in dropbox or another cloud is an easy way to keep tabs on your real expenses.
 It’s easy to forget all those coffees or shopping side trips you take during the day and snapping a quick photo means you also quickly forget documenting it and get on with enjoying your getaway.

 We are big fans of the SPG Preferred Guest program.
 They offer travellers the ability to gain Platinum status in just a few months through their Platinum Challenge.
 If you have a long trip coming up and you love their hotels, it’s a good way to reach the otherwise quite elusive Platinum level quickly.
 Other companies like Hyatt offer the Hyatt Diamond Challenge which works in a similar way.